alexyorke/Penguin/README.md

 Penguin
 =======

+This repository is currently under maintenance.
+It will be populated by a port of Penguin today, eventually.

 Penguin, send Everybody Edits commands in plain English

 Please note that this repository has been heavily inspired by https://github.com/Seist/NaturalLanguageProcessor